Ben-Scr/SpaceShooter/README.md

 </p>

 ## Controls
-- Avoid the asteroids that are moving toward you and shoot them down.
+- Avoid the asteroids that are flying toward you and shoot them down.
-- **Space** — Shoot a laser.
+- **Space** - Shoot a laser.